aswd-dev/aswd-dev.github.io/JAVA-SCRIPT/class03/README.md

 console.log(getGreeting("Bob"));

-// Function with another function in it caleld function isNameShort(name){
+// Function with another function in it called function isNameShort(name){
     if(name.length < 2){
         return true;